Sci-Fi

 Kevin R. Free plays Murderbot's deadpan interiority perfectly: the flat affect that is clearly performing flatness, the way a non-human voice describes human behavior with just enough precision to be funny.
 It's a completely different timbre from Ray Porter, but the same essential trick: making the listener fall for a narrator who insists they're not emotionally available.

 Of every title on this list, Contact most closely matches PHM's emotional architecture.
 A radio astronomer, alone in a very large situation, using her knowledge and conviction to push through institutions, politics, and fear toward something she can barely articulate wanting.
-The first contact scenario is the exact secondary match.
+The first-contact scenario is the exact secondary match.
 Ryland Grace figures out what Rocky is and what it means; Ellie Arroway spends a decade figuring out whether to believe what she heard.
 But more than the plot, it's the tone: pure curiosity, the same awe at scale, the same refusal to make the alien familiar before it's earned that familiarity.

 Sagan wrote this in 1985.
 PHM was published 36 years later.
 The conversation between the two books is worth having.